NaluKit/malio/README.md

 ## How does Malio work?

-Malio will generate for each variable and annotation a constraint class.
+Malio will generate for each class that is annotated with `@MalioValidator` a validator class.
 Inside the validator, all constraints are collected and processed.
-In case the type of a variable has a Malio validator, the validator of the type will be called.
+In case the type of a variable has a Malio validator, the validator of this type will also be called.
 In case classes are extending user classes, Malio will also look for existing validators of super classes.

 ## Custom Messages